-The Audit Committee currently consists of Steve Cook (Chairperson), Christina Strashek and Paul Sun, all of whom are independent members of the Audit Committee and are considered to be financially literate.
-Mr. Cook will not stand for re-election at the Meeting, and the new Audit Committee members will be appointed following the Meeting.
+The Audit Committee currently consists of Christina Strashek (Chairperson), Paul Sun, and Jeffrey Mason, all of whom are independent members of the Audit Committee and are considered to be financially literate.

 All of the Audit Committee members are experienced business professionals with experience in financial matters; each has a broad understanding of accounting principles used to prepare financial statements and varied experience as to general application of such accounting principles, as well as the internal controls and procedures necessary for financial reporting garnered from working in their individual fields of endeavour.
 In addition, each member of the Audit Committee has knowledge of the role of an audit committee in the realm of reporting companies.